Shares staunch bleed after worst selloff since January

 - Oil drops, gold gains

-LONDON, Sept 29 (Reuters) - Investors sought to staunch the bleed on Wednesday after world stocks suffered their worst rout since January, while U.S. and European borrowing costs raced to their highest in months.
+LONDON, Sept 29 (Reuters) - Investors sought to staunch the bleed on Wednesday after world stocks suffered their worst rout since January and U.S. and European borrowing costs raced to their highest in months.

-Asia managed to slow the falls and the pan-European STOXX 600 index (.STOXX) bounced 1% in early trading after shedding 2.2% on Tuesday and after all three major Wall Street indexes suffered their steepest drops since mid-July.
+Asia managed to slow the falls and the pan-European STOXX 600 index (.STOXX) bounced 1% in early trading after shedding 2.2% on Tuesday and after a heavy selloff in U.S. tech stocks consigned Wall Street to its steepest drop since mid-July.

-The global benchmarks for borrowing costs - the yields on U.S. and German government bonds - edged lower, with traders waiting to hear from the heads of the European Central Bank, the U.S. Federal Reserve, Bank of Japan and Bank of England later.
+The global benchmarks for borrowing costs - the yields on U.S. and German government bonds - also edged lower after their spikes had helped fuel the volatility.
+Traders were also waiting to hear from the heads of the European Central Bank, the U.S. Federal Reserve, Bank of Japan and Bank of England who speak together at an ECB event later.

 "The question that will come in the next 10 days is will the U.S. Treasury yield keep pushing above 1.5%," said Societe Generale strategist Kenneth Broux.
 "That was a sort of breaking point for broader risk assets when stops went off and the selloff started accelerating."

+Those Treasury yields have jumped roughly 20 basis points over the last week and are set for their biggest monthly jump since March.
+German and British 10-year bond yields are set for the biggest month rise since February -- gilt yields have soared almost 40 bps this month to 1% , .

-Broux said the question for October and the rest of the year would be whether inflation pressures started to abate.
+Broux said the question for October and the rest of the year would be whether the inflation pressures that central banks train their focus on start to abate.
 "The 1.5% level (on U.S. Treasuries) is really pivotal," he said.

-In the currency markets, the run up in yields, prompted by signs the Fed wants to start cutting stimulus by the end of the year, saw the dollar touch an 18-month high against the yen and set its highest level of the year versus other major peers too.
+In the currency markets, the run up in yields, prompted by the signs that some Fed members want to start moving interest rates up next year read more , saw the dollar touch an 18-month high against the yen and set its highest level of the year versus other major peers.

-Doubts are re-emerging about the global recovery at a time when the Fed is set to taper stimulus and the U.S. administration is stuck in debt ceiling talks that could lead to a government shutdown.
-China is also grappling with a power crunch that has hit its economic output.
+It is also on course for its best year since 2015 just as doubts re-emerge about the global recovery from the COVID pandemic, Washington is bogged down in debt ceiling talks that could lead to a government shutdown.
+China is also grappling with a power crunch and property sector worries that have hit its economy.

+U.S. Futures suggested a risk-friendlier mood could return on Wall Street later too.
+S&P 500 e-minis were up 0.6% and those for the Nasdaq were up 0.8% after that index was pounded 3.6% on Tuesday by heavy selling of super-sized tech firms such as Google, Amazon and Microsoft.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 0.84% and was heading for a 9.4% decline for the third quarter, its worst quarterly performance since the first three months of 2020, when global markets were roiled by the initial spread of COVID-19.
+Overnight Asia-Pacific shares (.MIAP00000PUS) had managed to restrict falls to 1.2%.
+Not including Japan, the region was heading for a 9.4% decline for the third quarter, its worst quarterly performance since the first three months of 2020, when global markets were roiled by the initial spread of COVID-19.

-World stocks are heading for their first red quarter since the peak of COVID panic, while the dollar is on course for its best year since 2015 and gas and energy prices have surged.
+MSCI's 50-country ACWI world stocks index is heading for its first red quarter since then too.

-Coffee is up 25% for second quarter in a row.
-The Baltic Dry index of global freight prices has surged 40% to add to 50% and 65% rises in previous two quarters, while China's woes have seen iron ore slump 45%, which will be its worst quarter on record.
+Other standout moves have been a 60% surge in gas prices and coffee beans have jumped 25% for second quarter in a row.
+The Baltic Dry index of global freight prices has surged 40% to add to 50% and 65% rises in previous two quarters, while China's woes have sent iron ore crashing 45%, which will be its worst quarter on record.

 "We still see inflation as a risk, but our base case is that it will be transitory and come back to more normal levels during next year," said Osman Sattar, S&P Global's Director for EMEA Financial Institutions.

-But companies face pressure on margins as higher energy prices are locked into next year's bills.
+But companies will face pressure on margins as higher energy prices get locked into next year's bills, he added.

 ROTATE TO VALUE